MahdiMurshed/my-react-component-library/README.md

 # my-react-component-library

 In this repo,I will try to create my own component library.
-While doing it,I will experiment different ui libraries.
+While doing so,I will experiment with different ui libraries.

 ## instructions